o355/PyWeather/README.md

 Need mobile support?
 You could get Termux, but that doesn't work (tested it).
 The best option right now is to spin up a Linux box with SSH and PyWeather, and log into it using Termius (iPhone/Android).

 ## Contributing
 I'm not a full time Python developer.
-I have school, I work on other projects, and have other hobbies, too.
+I have school, I work on other projects, and have other hobbies, too (you can thank my love for KSP).

 While I try to get in around 60 minutes of coding time a day, 80% of the time, I can't.
 Thanks school.
 Thanks.
 And, sometimes, I just need a break from coding Python, to focus on doing other projects, or spending time with family.

 Contributing is the best way to help me out with the limited time I have to code PyWeather.
 Be it bug hunting, submitting feature ideas, coding parts of PyWeather, or telling me about something I can do better, I'm all for it.

 Read over CONTRIBUTING.md in the .github folder to get a general rundown of how things work.

+## Sharing
+I've poured hundreds of hours into making PyWeather, and have thousands more to pour in.
+It would be awesome if you could help spread the word about PyWeather, and to let the courage ones know that they can check weather in their terminal.

+It's simple.
+Share the GitHub link.
+Done.